It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 This makes it impossible to consume enough every day in order to receive ANY of the health improvements that medical science trials have demonstrated.

-Still, the orange-yellow powder looks good and helps sell the product, and you may see it in a high-quality curcumin supplement.
+Still, the orange-yellow powder looks good and helps sell the product, and you may see it in a high-quality turmeric supplement.

 But turmeric root powder is not required in order for you to get the adequate daily dose of the compounds that do the work, the curcuminoids.